michelleplunkett/michelleplunkett.github.io/about.md

 <br/>
 My name is Michelle Plunkett.

 I am a graduate student at the University of Texas at Austin studying for a Master of Public Affairs degree.
 I plan to graduate in May of 2018.

+In May of 2016, I completed my undergraduate degree at the University of Illinois at Urbana-Champaign.
+I received a Bachelor of Arts in Music Technology with highest honors and University Honors (Bronze Tablet Scholar).

 <br/><br/>